 If you can’t be bothered with cutting squares, don’t.
 You can simply break it into bite-sized pieces post-baking!

 This recipe is rich and buttery, that’s why your portions don’t need to be large.
-Serve it with your favourite nut milk or some yoghurt.
+Serve it with your favourite nut milk or some Greek yogurt.
 A few squares would also make a nice sweet treat with a cup of coffee or tea.

 I also love this Chocolate Hazelnut Granola by All Day I Dream about Food!